-If you notice water pooling underneath your machine, or dripping from the capsule holder, it’s likely you have a leak.
-Some often conclude that their Nespresso coffee brewer has had it, and resign to throwing out and buying a new one.
-However, this leakage problem can often be quickly resolved if you locate the cause.
+If you notice water pooling underneath your machine or dripping from the capsule holder, it’s likely you have a leak.
+Luckily buy following a few simple troubleshooting steps we can identify the problem and this leakage can often be quickly resolved.

-In this article we’re going to look in depth at the possible cause why your Nespresso machine may be leaking, and offer some advice on how to fix it!
+In this article, we’re going to look in-depth at the possible cause of why your Nespresso machine may be leaking, and offer some advice on how to fix it!